Rewriting with Acyclic Queries: Mind Your Head: Introduction

 Many results use a characterisation of rewritability, based on the notion of \emph{cover partitions}, that might be interesting in its own right.
 Similar notions have been used in earlier work, but ours is particularly suited for the study of exact (equivalent) rewritings.

-Our paper is organised as follows: we introduce general basic notions in Section~\ref{sec:preliminaries} and notions related to rewritings in Section~\ref{section:rewriting-problem}.
-The characterisation of rewritability in terms of cover partitions is given in Section~\ref{section:characterisation}.
-The answer to question (1) and the complexity of the acyclic rewriting problem for acyclic queries and views are studied in Section~\ref{section:towards-acyclic-rewritings}.
-The feasibility for free-connex acyclic views (and an additional class) is presented in Section~\ref{section:tractable:free-connex}.
-Section~\ref{section:tractable} shows that the answer to question (1) is the same for hierarchical and q-hierarchical queries and views.
-Section~\ref{section:relationship-characterization} discusses related work and, in particular, the relationship of our characterisation of rewritability with results in the literature.
-Section~\ref{section:conclusion} concludes.
+Our paper is organised as follows: we introduce general basic notions in \autoref{sec:preliminaries} and notions and observations related to rewritings in \autoref{section:rewriting-problem}.
+The characterisation of rewritability in terms of cover partitions is given in \autoref{section:characterisation}.
+The answer to Question~\ref{question:intro-a} and the complexity of the acyclic rewriting problem for acyclic queries and views are studied in \autoref{section:towards-acyclic-rewritings}.
+The feasibility for free-connex acyclic views (and an additional class) is presented in \autoref{section:tractable:free-connex}. \autoref{section:tractable} shows that the answer to Question~\ref{question:intro-a} is the same for hierarchical and q-hierarchical queries and views. \autoref{section:relationship-characterization} discusses related work and, in particular, the relationship of our characterisation of rewritability with results in the literature. \autoref{section:conclusion} concludes.